TheNilesh/ESP8266-HTTP-IR-Blaster/README.md

 Device State Memory
 ---------------
 By adding the `device` and `state` parameters to your URL or JSON object, the device will remember the last sent state of the device.
-This is useful since Alexa has separate on and off commands, and without knowing the device state will end up turning the TV on if an off command is issued

 Example Turn On URL (if TV was already turned on, this command will do nothing):
 `http://xxx.xxx.xxx.xxx:port/msg?code=A90:SONY:12&pass=yourpass&device=tv&state=1`